PIV Processing

 processing:

 Identify and mark spurious vectors for replacement.
-Multiple detection methods can be chained together.
-Enable/disable via the toggle in the "Outlier Detection" collapsible panel.
+Multiple methods can be chained.
+Instantaneous and ensemble use separate config sections.

 outlier_detection: